Rhuan000/PANCAKEBOT/readme.md

   ### Buttons:
     - #### ≅
-      If you hit the "≅" button, will convert the amount of BNB for token you want to buy (using live price), and will update the "PRICE/EA" entry.
+      Clicking the "≅" button, will convert the amount of BNB for token you want to buy (using live price), and will update the "PRICE/EA" entry.
       ![Functionalities wallets](./readmepictures/ui-05.png)<p>

     - #### Automatic
-      Will buy Tokens for all wallets connecteds if a event called "Mint", be logged in blockchain.
-(You need to mark the Liquidity box so Bot will start listening for "Mint" event of our target token.)
+      This option will buy tokens for all connected wallets if an event called "Mint" is logged in the blockchain.
+(You need to mark the Liquidity box so the bot will start listening for the "Mint" event of our target token.)
-      This option is used to sniper a token, its like a auto-buy.<br>
+      This option is used to snipe a token; it's like an auto-buy.<br>
       Entries required: "BNB", "PROFIT"

     - #### Buy